robertdevore/block-ai-crawlers/README.md

 # Block AI Crawlers

-Block AI Crawlers is a WordPress® plugin that allows you to block known AI crawlers from accessing your website.
+Block AI Crawlers is a free WordPress® plugin that allows you to block known AI crawlers from accessing your website.

 It integrates seamlessly with WordPress settings to provide a simple interface for managing crawler blocking via `robots.txt`.

 ## Features